Gone with the Wind

 You just got married, Scarlett.
 So?

-And so on and so forth and all the while the Aries isn’t heeding the cosmic hint that she isn’t meant to be with Ashley in the first place.
-Even if Scarlett did manage to snag the ever-melancholy Mr. Wilkes, her burning passion would curdle into bitter regret upon realizing she despises him a short while after landing his love.
+And so on and so forth and all the while the Aries does not heed the cosmic hint that she was never meant to be romantically bonded to Mr. Wilkes in the first place.
+Even if Scarlett did manage to snag the ever-melancholy Ashley, her burning passion would curdle into bitter regret upon the Aries discovering she despises her Capricorn crush not too long after landing his love.

 The most important thing for the typical Capricorn is status and when that word is mentally mulled over ad infinitum and never acted upon, “status” becomes “honor”.
 And the one topic that gives Ashley Wilkes any semblance of passion is, you guessed it, Honor.